 But, if that’s still too pricey, you can prioritize what organics you buy.
 For produce, we like to use the “Dirty Dozen” and “Clean 15” lists produced by the Environmental Working Group every year.
 As it sounds, the dirty dozen lists the 13 fruits and vegetables that are most highly sprayed with those toxic pesticides we talked about earlier, so you want to be sure you are buying those products in their organic form.
 (One of my favorites that routinely makes that dangerous list are strawberries).
 The clean 15 are fruits and vegetables that don’t get heavily sprayed or have thick skins that are just fine to eat in their conventional form.

 As for meat and chicken, if grass-fed or pastured is too expensive or hard to find, even from Butcher Box, you most definitely want to eat at minimum organically raised animals.
 Or, even better, just eat less meat in general and opt for quality over quantity.
 Did you know that all you really need is a serving of meat the size of the palm of your hand??? plus there are amazing plant sources of protein too, like beans and legumes, quinoa and even broccoli!

 Lastly, and this is the hard pill for so many of us to swallow, and that is to look at where you are spending your money in general and see where you might be able to cut back.
 If you have luxury car, the latest iPhone, more shoes than your closet can handle, multiple subscriptions to entertainment, and more, perhaps it’s time to take an inventory and cut back on a few things to give you more money to spend on your food, and your health!

-For support on how to upgrade your food, schedule a time at our convenient Nashville office through the patient portal to discuss these ideas further.
+For support on how to upgrade your food, schedule a free phone consultation with one of our Nashville experts.